strapi/strapi/docs/3.0.0-beta.x/plugins/upload.md

 ## Upload files related to an entry

-To upload files that will be liked to an specific entry.
+To upload files that will be linked to an specific entry.

 ### Request parameters